rakishika/CS166Databases-final-project/README.md

 Users are able to search for the names of other users on the platform, receiving information based on each person searched such as their login ID and name.

-Implementation:

-Data : The data that was provided to us was in the form of a .xlsx file so we had to convert those tables into a .csv and .tsv file.
-We had to clean the data before we began because we encountered multiple errors while trying to run the tables.
-We found extra commas at the end of each line of the file in the connection’s table, so we used text edit to replace these 2 commas found at the end of each line by replacing them with a blank space.
-For the message table, we converted that information into a .tsv file instead of a .csv file because of the special characters along with commas that are in this table so we decided using a .tsv file would be a better fit.
-For the other tables we stuck with converting them to a .csv file.
-Overall we were able to convert the excel sheet into files necessary for our project by using the Numbers app and creating a file for each  of the 5 tables.
-After cleaning the data we moved on to the sql portion.

-Create Tables, Bulkload Data Scripts:  In create_tables.sql, in the CREATE TABLE USR, we increased the size for names and passwords to 30, as they were 10 earlier.
-Then we added a foreign key to each table so that it could reference the user table.
-At the end, we added a message sequence to generate a number for the next message.
-We worked on the load_data.sql so that the files could be copied in.

-After these were completed, we started up the database and ran source ./create_db.sh to generate the tables.

-Java:  We combined ProfNetwork.java with Messenger.java and completed several functions to implement the needed features in the project.